-The Imagine Project is a 501(c)3 organization that gives kids and teens the opportunity to work through stress, trauma, and the drama of everyday life through expressive writing.
+The Imagine Project is a 501(c)3 organization that gives kids and teens (and adults) the opportunity to work through difficult life circumstances through expressive writing.
 The Imagine Journaling is a simple, yet powerful 7-step process that can be used as part of a literacy curriculum in schools, or by youth leaders, counselors, parents, or even by kids on their own.
 The Imagine Project supports the Mental Health of our youth.
 The 4 Imagine Project journals are available to download for free and are easy to follow.